Pycord-Development/pycord/docs/api/enums.rst

     .. attribute:: ending

-        The subscription is active but will not renew
+        The subscription is active but will not renew.

     .. attribute:: inactive